 - General learning disability.

+West syndrome can be described as one phenotype with a variety of causes.
 Causes can be divided into symptomatic or idiopathic.

 Almost any disorder that can produce brain damage can be associated with infantile spasms.